PhD by Research

 PhD in Applied Psychology (Research) Guide for Applicants:

-Applications for PhD are welcome throughout the year.
+Applications for our PhD programme are welcome throughout the year.
 However, the University has identified four official starting dates for PhDs: October, January, April and July.
 You are advised to apply at least two months before your desired start date to allow your application to be officially processed in time for the start date.

-Further information on fees may be found here
+Further information on fees may be found here.

 PhD Students can register on a full-time or part-time basis.